thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 3.7.1.1 Usability Requirements

 As with any software tool it is important for the Bus Factor programme to implement a high level ease-of-use into the programme.
-The outputs of the programme will depend on the traffic lights and intersections selected by the user.
+The outputs of the programme will depend on the traffic lights detected by the programme and intersections selected by the user.
 Therefore, to achieve a satisfactory output it is important that the program can be easily manipulated by the user.
-This means that a user should be able to easily select an intersection or light using their mouse and the programme will only select the wanted area.
+This means that a user should be able to easily select an intersection using their mouse and the programme will only select the wanted area.

 In order to increase ease of use, the team will implement a small amount of controls into our user interface (UI) which will be paired with sufficient instructions on how to use these controls.
 The programme will also be responsible for providing a notification to the user when the "red-light running" incident occurs.
 To increase usability